-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.

-2. From the Navigation panel, select System Status > System Configuration.
+2. From the Navigation menu, select Software Configuration > System Configuration.

 3. On the System Configuration page, locate the row for WINDOWSAUTHALLOWEDDOMAINS, and then click Edit.